Bromeliad Care: How To Grow Bromeliad Plants

 The best way to meet these requirements for terrestrial varieties is to purchase a special potting mix created just for bromeliads.

-This type of mix typically contains one part perlite or sand, one part peat moss and one part chopped up and decomposed pine needles or tree bark.
+This type of mix typically contains one part perlite or sand, one part peat moss, and one part chopped-up and decomposed pine needles or tree bark.

 Personal Note: I’ve had great experience using a 50/50 mix of peat moss and perlite!

 This mix is acidic and ideal for bromeliads.
-You should maintain this pH level and never add acid buffer such as lime.
+You should maintain this pH level and never add acid buffers such as lime.
 If you cannot find a potting mix specially developed for bromeliad plants, you may substitute a mix prepared for orchids.

 What About Anchoring Medium For Air Plants?